Darayya: Demographics

+As of 25 March 2025, at least 1,559 IDPs have returned to Darayya from various parts of Syria.

-Darayya during the war
+Civil war

 Darayya has seen heavy fighting during the Syrian Civil War.
 The city was an early hotspot for anti-government protests.
 In August 2012, opposition groups denounced that government forces performed a mass killing that was later known as Darayya massacre, and a second time on 4 January 2013.
 However, as of summer 2013 fighting continued in the city with most of the municipality controlled by the armed opposition forces.

 By mid-2016, the Syrian Army controlled approximately 65% of Darayya, steadily advancing and tightening the siege.
 In August 2016, an agreement allowed for the evacuation of rebel fighters as well as civilians.
-Some 700 rebels were safely transported to the rebel stronghold city of Idlib in the north.
-This agreement was essentially a rebel surrender.
+Some 700 rebels were transported to the rebel stronghold city of Idlib in the north as part of a surrender agreement.

 Amid the constant bombings and conflict, a group of young people (mostly former college students) have founded an underground public library that has amassed a collection of more than 15,000 books.
 Most of the books were found in the rubble of ruined houses, and the librarians are documenting the name of the homeowner so that the books can be returned after the war.
+By 2019, 150,000 residents returned and began to rebuild and develop it, with supporting the efforts of the local council by various activities to restore the city’s commercial activity.

+Coordination and partnership between the local council in the city of Darayya and the people helped speed up the city’s recovery and the return of full services including water, electricity, sewage and roads, in addition to the rehabilitation of most government and service institutions and schools, according to Council President Munther Al-Azab.